Get a Great List of Questions for Sales Candidates

 - How do you build rapport with new prospects?

-- What do you think is the single most important skill for a salesperson?
+- What do you think is the most critical skill for a salesperson?

 - What is the most overrated skill for a salesperson?